Fifty ways to market your work outside of social media

 Measure your current results so you know where your sales are coming from and where you should be spending your time.

 Run small-scale experiments for any new marketing approach you feel confident in.
 Analyse the return on investment and you customers’ feedback.
-Use this valuable data to craft a solid plan.
+This data is extremely valuable.
+Use it to craft a solid plan.

-Stop trying to cram all your eggs into one basket.
-Spread those babies around and watch them hatch (hopefully) into something beautiful.
+Don’t cram all your eggs into one basket.
+Spread a handful of those babies around (in moderation) and patiently watch them hatch.

 We've been sleeping on the old-school marketing playbook.
 Outdoor adverts, non-spammy emails, sponsored events, physical mailers, and good press - they're all making a comeback.
-While potentially pricier than some social campaigns, these aren't just accessories.
-They're potential heavy hitters, especially for repeated exposure (hello, rule of 7).
+While sometimes pricier than social campaigns, these aren't just accessories but heavy lifters for your repeated exposure (hello, rule of 7).

-It’s about time we ditch that perfect-on-the-first-try expectation.
-We can't predict every twist and turn our audience might take, no matter how hard we squint at our crystal balls.
-So embrace the beautiful chaos.
+Ditch that perfect-on-the-first-try expectation.
+You can't predict every twist and turn your audience will take, no matter how hard we squint at our crystal balls or our AI Oracle of Delphi.
+Embrace the beautiful chaos, for how challenging that feels.
 Trial and error and trial and error.
-Because you're not going to get it right on your first try... and trust me, that is FINE.
+Because you're not going to get it right on your first try, and trust me that is fine.

 PS

-Feel free to raid my list for inspiration.
-That’s what it’s there for!
-Let me know if you gave any of the ideas a go and if it went well.
+Feel free to raid my list for inspiration and let me know if you gave any of the ideas a go and how it went.